A simple, flexible method for timing cross-calibration of space missions: Processing

 Whether the barycentering is done before or after folding, the procedure involves a number of very delicate steps and decisions, which can introduce systematic errors in the TOAs.
 The solar system barycenter is defined as the center of mass of the solar system, which is not at the center of the Sun, but rather at a point that moves around it due to the gravitational pull of the planets and the other objects in the solar system.
 This is done through the use of solar system ephemerides, which are mathematical models that describe the positions and motions of the solar system bodies.
-In astronomy it is customary to use the JPL development ephemerides, which are produced by the Jet Propulsion Laboratory and are the result of the numerical integration of the equations of motion of solar system objects.
+In X-ray astronomy it is customary to use the JPL development ephemerides, which are produced by the Jet Propulsion Laboratory and are the result of the numerical integration of the equations of motion of solar system objects\footnote{Alternative ephemerides exist, like the ones from the Institute of Celestial Mechanics and Ephemeris Calculation (IMCCE), called INPOP, and the ones from the Institute of Applied Astronomy, Russian Academy of Sciences (IAA RAS), called EPM, providing similar precision \citep{moiseevEphemerisTheoriesJPL2024}}

 The JPL ephemerides are updated regularly and are indicated by a number, such as DE200, DE405, DE421, DE430, etc. The choice of the ephemeris can have a significant impact on the barycentering procedure, introducing systematic errors in the TOAs by up to a few milliseconds, which is often a significant fraction of the pulsar's spin period.

-Another issue is the choice of the definition of the barycentric time, which can be for example the barycentric dynamical time (TDB) or the barycentric coordinate time (TCB).
-The two systems are very similar, but they differ in the way they account for relativistic effects.
+Another issue is the choice of TDB or TCB, as mentioned in Appendix~\ref{sec:timedef}.

 Then, the position of the pulsar in the sky is also important, as it determines the light travel time from the pulsar to the SSB.
 The error on the arrival time at our instrument produced by an error $\epsilon$ on the right ascension is given by the following formula: